fogfish/golem/doc/combinator.md

 }
 ```

+The compose generic types pattern follows Hilbert’s axiomatic method "to build everything from as few notions as possible".
+It uses standard Golang notations from which other combinator notations are constructed.
 The approach discussed by the compose generic types pattern is only the solution to parametrize one type class over another one until higher kinded polymorphism is fully supported at Golang.

 ## Heterogeneous product